SwiftedMind/Processed/README.md

 <details>
   <summary>Use LoadableState in Classes</summary>

 If you prefer to keep your state in a view model, or if you would like to use Processed completeley outside of SwiftUI, you can also do all the things from above inside a class.
-However, it works slightly different because of the nature of SwiftUI property wrappers (they hold `@State` properties inside, which don't work outside the SwiftUI environment).
+However, it works slightly differently because of the nature of SwiftUI property wrappers (they hold `@State` properties inside, which don't work outside the SwiftUI environment).

+You simply have to conform your class to the `LoadableSupport` protocol that implements the same `load`, `cancel` and `reset`  methods as the `@Loadable` property wrapper, but this time defined on `self`:

 ```swift
 @MainActor final class ViewModel: ObservableObject, ProcessSupport, LoadableSupport {